 Middle class Pakistanis strive to leave Pakistan and settle abroad by hook or by crook.
 The government schools in Pakistan are in a bad shape due to mismanagement and inefficiency.
 Due to this reason, the vast majority of economically poor Pakistanis send their children to religious seminaries known as 'Madrasas' because such places feed and house the students.

 Pakistan is ranked a lowly 122 out of 138 countries in the 2016-17 edition of Global Competitiveness Report published by the World Economic Forum.
-The World Bank ranks Pakistan at 144th position out of 190 countries, as regard ease of doing business.
+The World Bank ranks Pakistan at 144th position out of 190 countries, as regards ease of doing business.

 The Billions which China is pumping into Pakistan for the CPEC initiative has made the Pakistani establishment highly sluggish.
 Pakistani Prime Minister, Nawaz Sharif said in 2015 that the money being spent by China in Pakistan is neither a loan nor a grant but an investment.
 Sharif further said that the Chinese investment in Pakistan covers construction of motorways and installation of energy projects.

 No self-respecting nation expects another country to come and spend its money on the host state's basic requirements.

 It should be a matter of disquiet for Pakistan that since its creation in 1947, the country has failed to build up a suitable infrastructure.
 A report in 'The Express Tribune', a Pakistani newspaper, expressed apprehension about CPEC since Pakistan is highly plagued by inefficiency, corruption and political instability.